omtorano/Exports-Metatranscriptomics/README.md

 	- For example - when I got sequences for the High Yield 2020 EXPORTS project I made a directory within the existing Exports project folder called /HighYield2020.
 The sequencing was completed at Genewiz, they sent email detailing how to transfer files with sftp.
 This is an example of what this would look like:

-		- Log into longleaf with your email:
+		- Log into longleaf with your email: ssh <onyen@longleaf.unc.edu>

-			ssh <onyen@longleaf.unc.edu>

 		- Password prompt will come up automatically, you will not be able to see characters as you type them:
 			Password: &lt;enter password here&gt;
 		- Make project directory:
 			mkdir /proj/marchlab/projects/&lt;project folder&gt;/

-		- Make reads directory, my directory is /proj/marchlab/projects/EXPORTS/metatranscriptomics/HighYield2020/Reads:

-			mkdir /proj/marchlab/projects/&lt;project filder&gt;/reads
+		- Make reads directory, my directory is /proj/marchlab/projects/EXPORTS/metatranscriptomics/HighYield2020/Reads: mkdir /proj/marchlab/projects/&lt;project filder&gt;/reads

-		- Beginning of the directions from Genewiz - connect to their server via sftp (!see emailed instructions from Genewiz for more details!):

-			sftp &lt;login name Genewiz gave&gt;@sftp.genewiz.com
+		- Beginning of the directions from Genewiz - connect to their server via sftp (!see emailed instructions from Genewiz for more details!): sftp &lt;login name Genewiz gave&gt;@sftp.genewiz.com
 		- Password prompt will come up automatically, enter the password they sent via email:
 			password: &lt;enter password genewiz sent here&gt;

-		- Set local directory (where you want your reads to go on longleaf), this does not change working directory (where you are):

-			lcd /proj/marchlab/projects/&lt;project filder&gt;/reads
+		- Set local directory (where you want your reads to go on longleaf), this does not change working directory (where you are): lcd /proj/marchlab/projects/&lt;project filder&gt;/reads

-		- View items in the working directory, likely it will have the name of the Genewiz project number:
+		- View items in the working directory, likely it will have the name of the Genewiz project number: ls

-			ls

-		- change directory into directory listed by ls:

-			cd &lt;genewiz project folder name that just came up from ls command&gt;
+		- change directory into directory listed by ls: cd &lt;genewiz project folder name that just came up from ls command&gt;
 		- View items again:
 			ls

-		- If there is an additional directory listed (likely something like 00_fasta) change into that directory:

-			cd &lt;additonal sub directory&gt;
+		- If there is an additional directory listed (likely something like 00_fasta) change into that directory: cd &lt;additonal sub directory&gt;

-		- Transfer files from working directory to local directory:
+		- Transfer files from working directory to local directory: mget *

-			mget *

 			- The '*' is a Linux wildcard, here used to indicate all files
 			- Depending on the number of files this may take a long time and needs uninterrupted terminal connection, running this command does not delete filed off the Genewiz server so in the connection is interrupted just run above commands again.
-		- End the sftp connection to transfer yourself back to longleaf:
+		- End the sftp connection to transfer yourself back to longleaf: quit

-			quit

 ## Getting Started
 Rules for the Marchetti Lab /proj space
 - Do not work in the proj space, it is only for storage of 'final product' files from each stage in pipeline.
 We have a history of running out of space, storage availability can be tracked here https://rc-storage-info.its.unc.edu:32000.
-- Instead work in scratch (/pine/scr/o/n/onyen, for example my path is /pine/scr/o/m/omtorano) or home directory (/nas/longleaf/home/onyen).
-Scratch has tons of space but inactive files will be deleted by ITS after ~30days, they send an email before deletion.
+- Instead work in scratch (/pine/scr/&lt;o&gt;/&lt;n&gt;/&lt;onyen&gt;, for example my path is /pine/scr/o/m/omtorano) or home directory (/nas/longleaf/home/&lt;onyen&gt;).
+Scratch has tons of space but inactive files will be deleted by ITS after ~30 days, they send an email before deletion.
 - Use the rsync command to move files, mv deletes files from their original location and if interrupted will result in data loss.
 - Use the rm (remove) command CAREFULLY, permanently deletes files.
 - The recommended directory organization is to have directory for the project and separate sub directories for code, reads, assemblies, annotations, and alignment (optional trimmed reads and fastqc output).